fusebit/everyauth-express/README.md

 #### What is Fusebit anyway?

 [Fusebit](https://fusebit.io) is a code-first integration platform that helps developers add integrations to their apps.
-Authorization to third party services and management of your users' credentials is a fundamental feature of the platform which we are making available to developers through Everyauth.
+Authorization to third party services and management of your users' credentials is a fundamental feature of the platform which we are making available to developers through EveryAuth.
 Follow us on Twitter [@fusebitio](https://twitter.com/fusebitio) for great developer content, and check out some cool OSS projects at [github.com/fusebit](https://github.com/fusebit).

 #### What if you don't support the service I need?